Skip to content

 This book repeatedly invokes attention: algorithms manipulate attention (§X), practice demands training attention (this chapter), emotional lucidity presupposes attention (§V).
 But what exactly is attention?
 Why is it so central to The Tao of Lucidity?
 This section provides a systematic account.

-Attention is the operational layer of lucidity.
-If lucidity (D5) is a quality of being, then attention is the mechanism by which this quality is realized at each moment.
-You cannot abstractly “have” lucidity; you can only practice it at each concrete moment by directing attention in the right direction.
-Lucidity is the direction; attention is the walking.
-In the AI age, “living in the present” acquires new meaning; not ignoring the past and future (AI can help you manage those), but cherishing the irreversibility of this moment’s experience (C6.2).
+Attention is the working floor of lucidity.
+If lucidity (D5) names a quality of being, attention is the gear by which that quality grinds into reality, moment after moment.
+You cannot “have” lucidity in the abstract, the way one has a degree on a wall; you enact it at each concrete instant by pointing attention at what actually matters.
+Lucidity is the bearing; attention is the footstep.
+In the AI age “living in the present” takes on a sharper edge: it no longer means waving off the past and the future, which AI can shoulder for you, but treasuring the sheer irreversibility of this one moment’s experience (C6.2).

-The attention crisis of the AI age.
-What algorithms compete for is not your time but your attention; because attention is the scarce resource.
-When your attention is captured by an information feed, you have neither focused attention (you jump between fragments without going deep into any) nor open attention (you are not openly receiving but passively consuming).
-This is a third state: scattered attention: neither focused nor open, neither Logonaut’s navigation nor Mystient’s listening.
-Scattered attention is the most pervasive everyday form of obscuration.
-Chapter §XIV, E-Att formalizes this insight: attention is the material basis of lucidity, and the systematic capture of attention is equivalent to the erosion of lucidity (E-Att.1).
-This is not merely a personal matter; when algorithms systematically compete for attention, they are exercising political power (P19), because shaping attention is shaping the cognitive environment.
+The attention crisis of the AI age opens with algorithms set loose in a bidding war over attention.
+They seem to be fighting for your hours, yet the true prize is attention itself, since attention, not time, is the genuinely scarce coin.
+Once a feed has seized it, you are left with neither focused attention, because you skitter across fragments without sinking into any one, nor open attention, because you are passively swallowing rather than openly receiving.
+What remains is a third, degraded state: scattered attention, neither focused nor open, neither Logonaut’s navigation nor Mystient’s listening.
+Scattered attention is the most ordinary and most widespread form obscuration takes.
+Chapter §XIV, E-Att sets this down formally: attention is the material ground of lucidity, and the systematic capture of attention amounts, point for point, to the erosion of lucidity (E-Att.1).
+Nor does the matter stay private; when algorithms compete for attention at scale, they are wielding political power (P19), because to shape attention is to shape the whole cognitive weather a mind must breathe.

-Each day, consciously practice switching between the two modes of attention.
+In practice, you can consciously train the movement between the two modes of attention each day.
 Spend fifteen minutes on a focusing exercise: deeply understanding one specific thing (understanding meditation is an instance of this).
 Then spend fifteen minutes on an opening exercise: tracking nothing, simply sitting open, receiving everything (non-action awareness is an instance of this).

 Caution: Attention training easily becomes another optimization anxiety: “I must become more focused!”
-But lucid attention is not a productivity tool; it is a practice of being.
+But lucid attention is a practice of being.
 If what you feel during attention training is anxiety, you may be turning lucidity’s tool into obscuration’s tool.

 Summary